leylabmpi/SynTracker/README.md

 In addition to the mandatory input, the user can also provide a metadata file, which contains information regarding the genomes/assemblies that should be compared.
 The metadata file should be a tab delimited file.
 One of the columns should contain the sample ID, which is identical to the naming of the fasta files in the "target folder".

+#### Sample input:

+The directory ‘Sample_Data/Sample_Input/’, which is included in the SynTracker package, contains one reference genome and a collection of target genomes.
+It can be used to clarify the structure of the required input files and to test the installation.

 ## Usage

 SynTracker has two modes of execution: